-Let’s face it, Albania isn’t on most people’s list of must-see destinations.
+Let’s face it, Albania isn’t on most people’s list of must-see travel destinations.

 Some people can’t even find it on a map.

-And I certainly didn’t intend to spend so much time living in Saranda.
+And I certainly didn’t expect to find myself living in Saranda.

-But when my friend Jay rented a sea-view apartment here and started sending me pictures, I decided it was a place I had to check out.
+But when my friend Jay rented a sea-view apartment back in September and started sending me pictures, I decided it was time for a visit.

-In case your geography’s a little foggy, Albania is sandwiched between Greece and Montenegro on the Adriatic and Ionian Seas.
+In case your geography’s a little foggy, Albania is sandwiched between Greece and Montenegro with a long coastline on the Adriatic and Ionian Seas.

 My first impression was bleak.

 I’d flown from Naples to Thessaloniki and decided to take a bus five hours to the Albanian border, where I’d have to find a minibus or hitchhike the 45 kilometers into Saranda.

 I’ve crossed a lot of borders, and I’m rarely on edge when entering a new country, but as I left Greece on foot and walked the half kilometer or so to the Albanian border checkpoint, I was genuinely nervous.